Hunting lease rules vary slightly for each property that we manage. Below is a sample from one lease.

 SCOUTING & CAMERAS: To minimize disturbance, members must cease all scouting and trail camera operation during deer season.
 Do your part to minimize disturbance of deer feeding areas, bedding areas, and travel corridors.
-The only cameras allowed during deer season are those maintained by Wildlife Co-Op at official feed and mineral sites.
+The only cameras allowed during deer season are those at official feed and mineral sites.
 Images from all cameras are shared with all members equally.
-The goal is to cooperate; not to compete.
+The goal is to cooperate and not to compete.

 DATA: Record data for each deer and turkey killed.
-Follow instructions in sign-in notebook to extract deer jawbone.
+Follow instructions in data harvest log to extract deer jawbone.
 Email the lease manager with close up digital photos of your kill along with pertinent details (hunter name, date, location, antler measurements, body weight, beard & spur length).
 Send these to the manager within 24 hours after the kill.

 ROADS & FIELDS: Protect roads and fields from damage.
 No vehicles or ATVs in row crop fields or food plots.
 No driving on pastures or open fields during wet conditions.
 When retrieving a dead deer, drag it to the field edge and then load it.